FedoraQt/MediaWriter/MAC.md

 ## Running

-The process of running Fedora Media Writer on a Mac computer is very similar to every other Mac application.
+The process of running Fedora Media Writer on a Mac computer is the same as every other Mac application.

 ### System configuration